Aage Bohr: Career

 Only after doing his Nobel Prize-winning research did Bohr receive his doctorate from the University of Copenhagen, in 1954, writing his thesis on "Rotational States of Atomic Nuclei".
 Bohr became a professor at the University of Copenhagen in 1956, and, following his father's death in 1962, succeeded him as director of the Niels Bohr Institute, a position he held until 1970.
 He remained active there until he retired in 1992.
 He was also a member of the board of the Nordic Institute for Theoretical Physics from its inception in 1957, and was its director from 1975 to 1981.
-In addition to the Nobel Prize, he won the Dannie Heineman Prize for Mathematical Physics in 1960, the Atoms for Peace Award in 1969, H.C. Ørsted Medal in 1970, Rutherford Medal and Prize in 1972, John Price Wetherill Medal in 1974, and the Ole Rømer medal in 1976.
+In addition to the Nobel Prize, he won the Dannie Heineman Prize for Mathematical Physics in 1960, the Atoms for Peace Award in 1969, H. C. Ørsted Medal in 1970, Rutherford Medal and Prize in 1972, John Price Wetherill Medal in 1974, and the Ole Rømer medal in 1976.
 Bohr and Mottelson continued to work together, publishing a two-volume monograph, Nuclear Structure.
 The first volume, Single-Particle Motion, appeared in 1969; the second, Nuclear Deformations, in 1975.

 In 1972 Bohr was awarded an honorary degree, doctor philos. honoris causa, at the Norwegian Institute of Technology, later part of Norwegian University of Science and Technology.
 He was a member of the Norwegian Academy of Science and Letters from 1980.
 Bohr was also an elected member of the American Academy of Arts and Sciences, the American Philosophical Society, and the United States National Academy of Sciences.

 In 1981, Bohr became a founding member of the World Cultural Council.

-Bohr's wife Marietta died on 2 October 1978.
-In 1981, he married Bente Scharff Meyer (1926–2011).
+Bohr's wife Marietta died in 1978.
+In 1981, he married Bente Scharff Meyer.
 His son, Tomas Bohr, is a professor of physics at the Technical University of Denmark, working in the area of fluid dynamics.
 Aage Bohr died in Copenhagen on 9 September 2009.
 He was survived by his second wife and children.

+Bohr's Nobel Prize medal was sold at auction in November 2011.
+It was subsequently sold at auction in April 2019 for $90,000.